Should I put mulch around my trees?

 How do I properly mulch a tree?

-Spread 2-6 inches of mulch evenly around the tree.
-Leave some space around the trunk and avoid mounding the mulch against the trunk like a volcano.
+Spread the mulch evenly around the tree, in a donut shape.
+Leave 3-6 inches around the trunk and avoid mounding the mulch against the trunk like a volcano.
 As a general rule, you should be able to see the root flare - this is the spot where the tree trunk and and the roots begin.
-Rake the mulch out to the furthest edges of the tree's canopy.
-This is also called the drip line - when the tree gets wet, extra water sheds to the ground in this area, much like water falls off an umbrella.
-Mulch will help capture this moisture.
+Rake the mulch out in all directions to a distance of 3-6 feet from the center of the tree and 2-4 inches deep.
+This mulch ring will help retain moisture, cools the soil and reduces competition from grass.
+Over time, the mulch will decompose, adding essential nutrients back into the soil.
+Plan to replenish the mulch yearly to help keep your trees happy.

 Image source: www.mortonarb.org